-The full plan is in the annex document titled Potton NP - Annex B Green Infrastructure which can be viewed on the Potton Neighbourhood Plan website supporting documents page pottonneighbourhoodplan.co.uk/ supportingdocuments.
+The full plan is in the annex document titled Potton NP-Annex B Green Infrastructure which can be viewed on the Potton Town Council website supporting documents page

-Potton Neighbourhood Plan -Annex C Consultation
+Potton Neighbourhood Plan - Consultation

 This report provides the details of the consultation process undertaken as part of the development of the Potton Neighbourhood Plan (PNP), as set out in the Neighbourhood Planning (General) Regulations 2012.
 Potton Town Council and the Neighbourhood Plan Steering Group (NPSG) have been working on the development of the PNP since January 2016 and have undertaken a series of public consultations as outlined below.
 The consultations identified a range of issues which have all been recorded, considered and where possible addressed as part of the development of the draft neighbourhood planning document.